If you’re a big pizza frittata fan, you should check out our Best Pan Pizza!

 - 1/2 teaspoon dried oregano

-Preheat oven to 300°F. Generously grease a bundt pan with oil or butter.
-Evenly distribute the pepperoni slices across the bottom of the pan.
+- Preheat oven to 300°F. Generously grease a half sheet pan with olive oil or butter, taking special care to get into the creases and corners and up the edges of the pan.
 Set aside.

-Slice into thick wedges and serve with marinara sauce.
+- Slice into squares and serve with marinara sauce.

 - This is fantastic, hot, cold or anywhere in between.